 - 1 tsp pumpkin pie spice

-- 2 tbsp pure maple syrup (more to taste depending on sweetened preferred)
+- 2 tablespoon pure maple syrup (more to taste depending on sweetened preferred)

 - pecans and chocolate chips to serve (optional)